DocsAI — Full PRD

 Index pages

-- Per-project index: doc list sorted by date with role badges
+- Per-project index: doc list sorted by date

-Not yet done (MVP remaining)
+Not yet built

 - Web UI for editing